GianfilippoBellin/game-of-life/README.md

 This project is a realization of Conway's Game of Life with Angular more info about the game at https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

-The button Restart create a new random inital seed
-The button Pause/Resume pause and restart the game
+The button Restart create a new random initial seed The button Pause/Resume pause and restart the game

 ## Further help